microsoftgraph/aspnetcore-webhooks-sample/README.md

    `"NotificationUrl": "https://2885f9c5.ngrok.io/notification/listen",`

+   This is the url endpoint that will receive subscription validation callbacks and notification events from Graph, through the proxy server set up above (ngrok, for this sample).

 1. Still within Solution Explorer, right-click on the project name and select **Manage User Secrets**.
 This app uses [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2) configuration in storing sensitive app data - ClientId and ClientSecret.

     - In the **secret.json** window that opens, paste the below code.